ashih2018/ATM/phase1/ATM_0354/README.txt

 which includes credit card accounts and line of credit accounts, or an asset account, which includes a checking accounts and savings accounts.

+Notes:
+- If the user does not have an account, they must go to view accounts to request to create an account.
+- The first chequing account created is defaulted as the primary chequing account.
+- All storable information in the ATM is stored under Files.

 Bank Manager Actions:
 - create users: Creates a new user with a unique username and password
 - approve account creation requests: If there is a request to open an account, the Bank Manager can choose whether